merlin-pl/merlin/README.md

 <a href="http://miso.es/tools/merlin/ for further">Merlin</a> is an Eclipse plugin
 to build and analyse product lines of mde artefacts (meta-models, model transformations...).
 It extends <a href="http://www.featureide.com/">FeatureIDE</a>
-to create feature models and build product lines of meta-models.
+to create feature models and build product lines of meta-models, which can be analysed based on the <a href="https://sourceforge.net/projects/useocl/">Use Validator</a>.
-It supports the creation and analysis of transformation product lines defined with the <a href="https://www.eclipse.org/epsilon/">Epsilon</a>
+It also supports the creation and analysis of transformation product lines defined with the <a href="https://www.eclipse.org/epsilon/">Epsilon</a>
 model management languages.